ElleBurt/ElieseScript/README.md

 **Learning programming has been my creative journey for years.
 Starting with Python & C#, I’ve explored the realms of full-stack web development, 3D art, digital art, and game development.
 This captivating voyage has allowed me to blend my passion for programming with my love for creating immersive visual experiences.**

 ### My main interests reside within:
 ⦾ Fullstack WebDev - I specialize in JS, HTML, CSS, JQuery, Express and Vite.
-Though i doo like to integrate MongoDb from time to time.
+Though i do like to integrate MongoDb from time to time.
 <br>
 ⦾ 3D Modeling - I love spending some spare time bringing my ideas to life in blender